JackV2020/Neural-Networks-Understand-Create-Train-Use/README.md

 0 0 0 0
 ```

+In the neural network we have weight factors  `w0` to `w15` these are in a matrix with 1 row [w0, w1, .. w15]

 The neural network we build looks like the schema below.
+The weights happen to have the values of the pixel matrix we just made.

 ```
 p0  ----->   i0----[w0  = 0]-------------------+